lihmooura/lihmooura/README.md

 <h4>My name is Elisiane and I'm a full stack developer. </h4>
 <br/>
-• 🔭 I’m currently working on my Java skills. <br/>
+• 🔭 I’m currently working on my Java and React skills. <br/>
 • 🌱 I’m currently studying Spanish.<br/>
 • 👯 I’m looking to collaborate on PHP and Java open source projects.<br/>
 • 📫 You can reach me: <a href="https://www.linkedin.com/in/elisiane-moura-80a9031a1/">Linkedin </a> | <a href="mailto:lihmooura@gmail.com"> Email </a><br/>